A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Related Work

 There are already numerous research focusing on imbalance problem, and we divide them into three families: re-sampling methods, re-weighting methods, and transfer learning based methods.
 The re-sampling strategies ~\cite{zhou2020bbn,wang2019dynamic,kang2019decoupling} mainly by over-sampling the minority samples and under-sampling the majority samples to construct balanced data distribution.
 According to the proportion of the samples, re-weighting methods ~\cite{chou2020remix,cao2019learning,cui2019class,jamal2020rethinking} assign appropriate weights by designing re-weighted loss to balance the data distribution, whose core idea lies on the intuition that tail categories should have larger loss weights.
-Inspired by transferring learning, some literature ~\cite{xiang2020learning,liu2019large,liu2020deep} tries to transfer knowledge from head-classes to tail-classes to get improve the diversity of the tail classes.
+Inspired by transferring learning, some literature ~\cite{xiang2020learning,liu2019large,liu2020deep} tries to transfer knowledge from head-classes to tail-classes to improve the diversity of the tail classes.
+Currently, some works focus on imbalanced node classification on graphs. ~\cite{zhao2021graphsmote} over-samples the minority class by synthesizing more natural nodes as well as relation information. ~\cite{chen2021topology} points out the unique topology-imbalance problem on graphs, and performs instance-level re-weighting based on the distance of each labeled node to its class boundary.

 In this work, we mainly focus on the imbalance problems in GCN-based linkage prediction task.
 To the best of our knowledge, it's the first work related to imbalance problems in GCN-based linkage prediction task.
 The imbalance problems of GCN-based tasks lies on two sides, in addition to the number of nodes for each class, the diversity of subgraph structures are also imbalanced.
 As illustrated in Fig.\ref{Fig.1} (a), if a node is surrounded by too many nodes with the same identity, subgraph constructed based on the k-nearest neighbors (KNN) is extremely imbalanced.
 Although traditional re-sampling methods can reduce the imbalanced labels problem, it is invalid to the biased graph representations problem.
 Fortunately, the RIWS strategy proposed in this paper could alleviate the problems by constructing diverse subgraphs with balanced distribution.